 The RAB program encourages students to continue working on research in an on-going way.
 Therefore, proposals that build on work previously supported through the RAB grant or an UTRA award will be considered for additional funding provided the "new" proposal meets the RAB selection and post-award criteria.

 The RAB budget is divided into spring and fall allocations.
 When each semester’s allocations are spent, new applications cannot be considered until the next funding cycle.
 Students are therefore encouraged to submit proposals as early as possible.
+RAB applications are considered ready for review when both the student’s application and the faculty mentor’s letter of recommendation have been submitted.
+We recommend that students submit their applications at least 4-6 weeks prior to when the funding is needed.
+This will allow adequate time for the payment to be processed and disbursed through the pay periods set by the Controller’s Office if the application is recommended for funding.
 Dean Oludurotimi Adetunji oversees the RAB Grant.
-The primary contact for queries about the application can be directed to Barbara_Sardy@brown.edu.
+Queries about the application can be directed to [email protected].

 Examples of support available through RAB: